Timeline (video game)

-Timeline is a 2000 adventure/puzzle video game published by Eidos Interactive for the Microsoft Windows.
+Timeline is a 2000 adventure/puzzle video game published by Eidos Interactive for Microsoft Windows.
 The game was developed by author Michael Crichton's Timeline Computer Entertainment (initially formed as Timeline Studios), and is based on Crichton's 1999 novel of the same name.
 Crichton was directly involved in the game's creation.

 Gameplay

 Timeline is played from a first-person perspective, with a focus on adventure and puzzle-solving.
 The plot of Timeline is largely similar to the novel, with some changes that include the absence of the novel's scientific aspect and character development, and the removal of characters such as Andre Marek.

 In the game, a group of scientists discover a method of time travel and ventures to 14th-century France to conduct research.
 When one of the scientists, Edward Johnston, does not return from the trip, a graduate student named Christopher Hughes travels to the time era to search for Johnston.
 The player controls Hughes, and is accompanied by Kate, who provides hints to the player throughout the game.
 The game is divided into various chapters, which include the player participating in a jousting tournament.
 Enemies cannot be killed in the game, as doing so could disrupt Hughes' future timeline.
 Killing an enemy results in the player being forced to restart from the last save point.
 The game includes a free-roaming tour mode, in which the player can observe the environment while Michael Crichton provides narration to explain the history of the area.